ElektraInitiative/libelektra/doc/decisions/arbitrary_metadata.md

 all the metadata as specified in [METADATA.ini](/doc/METADATA.ini).
 Most file formats do not have support for that.

+If metadata is merged from different sources, metadata from spec might end up somewhere else.

 ## Constraints

 ## Assumptions